KwonBK0223/ABGNN/README.md

 ## Contact

-For questions and collaborations, please open an issue or contact the authors.
+For questions and collaborations, please open an issue or contact the authors.<br>
+house9895@knu.ac.kr

 ---